 About the Project

 The Tulane University History Project is a long-term effort to research and develop a detailed history of the University and its campuses, with respect to its racial history and founding, including the impacts from segregation and slavery.
 The history project will encompass a deep and rigorous historical study of Tulane University.
 It will cover the university’s founding as the Medical College of Louisiana in 1834 through the present day.
-The project will ultimately produce a nuanced, complex, and honest history of the university that engages its relationship with slavery, segregation and issues of racial equity.

-The Tulane University History Project, housed in the Office of Academic Affairs and Provost, will be in conversation with these broader university EDI efforts.
-The project will acknowledge and build upon existing research and scholarship of faculty, staff, students, alumni and others who have engaged aspects of Tulane’s racial history.
+The Tulane University History Project, housed in the Office of Academic Affairs and Provost, will be in conversation with these broader university efforts.
+The project will acknowledge and build upon existing research and scholarship of faculty, staff, students, alumni and others who have engaged aspects of Tulane’s history.
 It will also explore new questions and pathways of learning that aid in producing a chronological biography of Tulane’s racial history.

 The Tulane History Project will also be overseen by an advisory board co-chaired by Sally Brown Richardson, A.D.
 Freeman Professor of Civil Law and vice dean for Academic Affairs at Tulane Law School, and Halima Leak Francis, PhD, professor of practice and Public Administration Program director at the School of Professional Advancement.
 The advisory board includes a diverse group of faculty, staff, students, alumni, board members and other community stakeholders who will help advise the project.

 To support this effort, Tulane has joined Universities Studying Slavery (USS), a collaborative international consortium of over 90 colleges and universities researching and documenting their institutional ties to the legacies of slavery and racism.
 Created and led by the University of Virginia, USS is a leading resource for universities to share best practices and guiding principles for efforts such as The History Project.
-The consortium also provides a framework for member institutions to work together to address both historical and contemporary issues dealing with race and inequality.